AGIEval: A Human-Centric Benchmark for Evaluating Foundation Models: Introduction

-We employ 20 tasks in our newly-developed benchmark to assess the performance of cutting-edge large language models, encompassing GPT-4, ChatGPT and Text-Davinci-003.
+We employ 20 tasks in our newly-developed benchmark to assess the performance of cutting-edge foundation models, encompassing close-source models, i.e., GPT-4, ChatGPT and Text-Davinci-003, and an open-source model, Vicuna \citep{vicuna2023}.
 Our experiments explore their performance under various settings, including few-shot learning, zero-shot learning, and chain-of-thought prompting techniques.
 We compare the performance of these models with human performance, as illustrated in Fig. \ref{fig:overview}.
 Remarkably, the results reveal that GPT-4 outperforms the average human performance on LSAT, SAT, and math competitions under the zero-shot chain-of-thought (CoT) setting, demonstrating its capability on human-centric tasks.
 However, there remains a gap between GPT-4 and the top human performance, indicating opportunities for future improvement.
 We also discover that these models struggle with tasks requiring complex reasoning (e.g., LSAT-analytical reasoning and physics) or specific domain knowledge, such as law and chemistry.
 Moreover, our comprehensive qualitative analyses of the four dimensions of model capabilities (i.e., \textit{understanding, knowledge, reasoning, and calculation}) delve into their respective strengths and limitations, providing valuable insights into their general capabilities.
 This multi-faceted approach enables us to thoroughly examine the models' single-task behavior and identify general patterns, ultimately contributing to a more robust understanding of these state-of-the-art models and their potential applications in tackling human-level tasks.

 We aim to drive innovation in developing more effective and reliable AI assistants that advance towards Artificial General Intelligence (AGI).
 By identifying areas for improvement and understanding their limitations, we can enhance the models' performance and gain a deeper understanding of their underlying mechanisms.
 Ultimately, this will lead to more powerful and dependable AI systems that better serve the needs of users across a wide range of applications.